jungtaekkim/bayeso-benchmarks/README.md

 * Using source code (for developer installation)

-To install `bayeso-benchmarks` from source code, command
+To install `bayeso-benchmarks` from source code, command the following.

 ```shell
 $ pip install .